by Matt Slick

 Matt Slick: :) Wow . . .
 So let me get this straight.
 You compared the idea of murder with chocolate.

 Matt Slick: You can't even determine whether or not murder is wrong.

 Matt Slick: Angstreich, by any chance are you married?

 Matt Slick: Well, if you were married and I were to murder your wife, I guess it would be wrong, would it . . . according to you.

 Angstreich: It might be something I abhorred.

 Matt Slick: [Someone else in the room asked me what the point of this conversation was since Angstreich was being so illogical and that it was impossible to have a decent conversation with him.
-I responded with...]
-And that is the victory of the conversation for the Christian to demonstrate that the non-Christians point of view leads to absurdity.
-Is asserted the is that he cannot determine whether not murder is any more right or wrong than preferring chocolate.
+I responded with . . . ] And that is the victory of the conversation for the Christian to demonstrate that the non-Christian's point of view leads to absurdity.
+I asserted that he cannot determine whether not murder is any more right or wrong than preferring chocolate.

 Angstreich: I guess I don't see the absurdity.
 Where is the inconsistency in my view?
 I assume by absurd you mean that the view is self-contradictory.

 Matt Slick: Angstreich, I didn't mention inconsistency.
 I mentioned the absurdity of your position based on what it leads to.

 Angstreich: Absurd doesn't mean contradictory?
 Is there an inconsistency in the view?